 According to the Bureau of Labor Statistics, however, as the agricultural industry continually gains efficiencies, there will be a need for fewer agricultural workers.
 And, as farmers begin to retire or opt-out of the profession, land will become available.
-Only farmers with enough capital or corporations, they observe, may have from conservation and environmental land set-asides.
-Source: USDA, National Agricultural Statistics Service the financial ability to buy this land because of the increasing cost of land, machinery, seed and chemicals.
+Only farmers with enough capital or corporations, they observe, may have the financial ability to buy this land because of the increasing cost of land, machinery, seed and chemicals.
 This will mark a shift to an increased number of larger, more productive farms which will be more capable of weathering climate effects and price fluctuations on farm output and income.